jenslys/autovod/README.md

 #### FFMPEG

-If you want to enable the re-encoding feature
+If you want to enable the re-encoding or re-streaming feature

 <details>
 <summary>Instructions</summary>